Rucksack & Daysack Buying Guide

 What size rucksack do I need?

-The size rucksack you need very much depends on the activity you’re doing, how long you’re doing it for and how much kit you’re taking with you.
+The size of rucksack you need very much depends on the activity you’re doing, how long you’re doing it for, and how much kit you’re taking with you.
+Here's a guide on the size of the bag needed for your activity:

 This is just a guide and the size of rucksack you need may differ depending on a number of factors.
 For example, in winter you’re likely to need extra clothing in case you get cold or wet, in which case you will need a larger pack.